 2. Star Wars: The Force Awakens Instrumental Play Along

-For Star Wars fans that were upset that the first book did not include music from the most recent Star Wars films, never fear!
-This book features music from The Force Awakens.
+If you’re a Star Wars fan who was disappointed that the first book didn’t include any music from the recent movies, don’t worry!
+The new book includes music from The Force Awakens.

 3. Harry Potter – Instrumental Solos

-This book features music from all 4 composers that wrote for the films.
-John Williams wrote the music for movies 1-3, Patrick Doyle wrote the music for 4, Nicholas Hooper wrote the soundtrack to 5 and 6, and Alexandre Desplat wrote the music to 7 parts 1 and 2.
+This book has tracks from the 4 composers who worked on the series.
+John Williams did 1-3, Patrick Doyle did 4, Nicholas Hooper took care of 5 and 6, and Alexandre Desplat wrote tunes for 7 parts 1 and 2.

-Included are John William’s signature and magical Harry Potter tunes, “Hedwig’s Theme,” “Fawkes the Phoenix,” “Leaving Hogwarts,” Patrick Doyle’s beautiful “Hogwarts Hymn,” Nicholas Hooper’s electrifying “Wizard Wheezes,” and Alexandre Desplat’s haunting “Lily’s Theme,” and more!
+John William’s amazing signature music and magical Harry Potter tracks such as “Hedwig’s Theme,” “Fawkes the Phoenix,” “Leaving Hogwarts,” Patrick Doyle’s stunning “Hogwarts Hymn,” Nicholas Hooper’s fantastic “Wizard Wheezes,” and Alexandre Desplat’s eerie “Lily’s Theme.
+Plus lots more!

 4. The Big Book of Disney Songs